werf/werf/docs/pages_en/usage/integration_with_ci_cd_systems/ci_cd_workflows.md

 Rollback options:
 - Recommended: rollback via reverting the commit in the branch.
 In this case, the state of the branch is kept synchronized with the state of the environment, so this is the preferred option for preserving schema integrity.
-- By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
+- By means of the CI/CD system; the user can [manually re-run the pipeline]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).

 Deleting the review environment:
 - By closing or merging a PR.
 - Automatically when the time-lo-live period since the last deployment expires (in other words, if there is no activity in the environment).

-##### Automatically with manual triggering
+##### Automatically with manual triggering {#automatically-deploy-to-review-using-a-pull-request-manual-triggering}

 The review environment is created for the pull request after the pipeline is manually run by the means of the CI/CD system.
 From this point on, any commit to the branch tied to the pull request leads to an automatic roll-out to the review environment.
 After the work is complete, you can deactivate the review environment manually using the CI/CD system.

 The pipeline to deploy to the review environment can only be run manually on a commit from the branch tied to this environment.
 The name of this environment is associated with the name of the branch.
-The pipeline to activate the environment is triggered [manually](#run-a-pipeline-manually) using the CI/CD system's tools, such as a dedicated button, an API call, or by assigning a label.
+The pipeline to activate the environment is triggered [manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) using the CI/CD system's tools, such as a dedicated button, an API call, or by assigning a label.

 Rollback options:
 - Recommended: rollback via reverting the commit in the branch.
 In this case, the state of the branch is kept synchronized with the state of the environment, so this is the preferred option for preserving schema integrity.
-- By means of the CI/CD system; the user can [manually](#run-a-pipeline-manually) run the pipeline on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
+- By means of the CI/CD system; the user can [manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) run the pipeline on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).

 Deleting the review environment:
-- The pipeline to deactivate the environment is triggered [manually](#run-a-pipeline-manually) using the CI/CD system's tools, such as a dedicated button, an API call, or by assigning a label.
+- The pipeline to deactivate the environment is triggered [manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) using the CI/CD system's tools, such as a dedicated button, an API call, or by assigning a label.
 - By closing or merging a PR.
 - Automatically when the time-lo-live period since the previous deployment expires (in other words, if there is no activity in the environment).

-##### At the click of a button
+##### At the click of a button {#deploy-to-review-using-a-pull-request-at-the-click-of-a-button}

 The pipeline to deploy to the review environment can only be run manually on a commit from the branch tied to this environment.
 The name of this environment is associated with the name of the branch.
-The pipeline is triggered [manually](#run-a-pipeline-manually) using the CI/CD system's tools, such as a dedicated button, an API call, or by assigning a label.
+The pipeline is triggered [manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) using the CI/CD system's tools, such as a dedicated button, an API call, or by assigning a label.

 Rollback options:
-- Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
+- Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
-- Revert the commit in the specific branch and then [manually](#run-a-pipeline-manually) run the pipeline using the means of the CI/CD system: either by hitting a button in the CI/CD or by an API call.
+- Revert the commit in the specific branch and then [manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) run the pipeline using the means of the CI/CD system: either by hitting a button in the CI/CD or by an API call.
 We do not recommend this option because the state of the branch does not always correspond to the state of the environment (in contrast to "deploy automatically using the pull request" and "deploy automatically using the pull request and a pattern"), so it does not make sense to perform a revert solely for the rollback.

 Deleting the review environment:
 - By closing or merging a PR.